top of page

 Common Lyme Disease "LIES."

-Since May is Lyme Disease Awareness Month, I wanted to address some of the common “lies” you hear, regarding Lyme disease:
+Since May is Lyme Disease Awareness Month, and as someone who has dealt with chronic Lyme disease, myself, I wanted to address some of the common “lies” you hear, regarding Lyme disease:

 #1 A tick must be attached to you for 36 hours or more, before it can give you Lyme disease….